Seaton Carew Lifeboat Station

 Seaton Carew Lifeboat Station was located at the southern end of Front Street, in the town of Seaton Carew, in County Durham.

-A lifeboat was first stationed in Seaton Carew in 1823 or 1824.
+A lifeboat was first stationed at Seaton Carew in 1823, operated by the Tees Bay Lifeboat and Shipwreck Society (TBLSS).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1857.

 A second station.
 Seaton Snook Lifeboat Station was operational for just two years, between 1907 and 1909.

 Seaton Carew Lifeboat Station closed in 1922.

 History

 The origins of a lifeboat at Seaton Carew are more set in rumour than fact.
 It is told that Quaker Thomas Backhouse, a banker from Backhouse's Bank, Darlington, was visiting the town, and witnessed the wreck of a fishing boat.
 All hands were lost, as a crowd watched on.
 On hearing a lifeboat would have saved the men, he promised a lifeboat for the town.

-Whatever the rumours, records show that a lifeboat was operational at Seaton Carew in 1824.
+Whatever the rumours, records show that a lifeboat was operational at Seaton Carew by 1824.
 According to the List of shipwrecks in October 1824, no fewer than 11 vessels were driven ashore at Seaton Carew on 11 October 1824.
 The Sophia of Rostock was wrecked on the North Gar off the mouth of the River Tees, with the loss of the Captain.
 The survivors were rescued by the Seaton Carew Lifeboat.

 No specific details of the lifeboat have been found.
 By 1825, the lifeboat was being managed by the Tees Bay Lifeboat and Shipwreck Society (TBLSS), which was founded in 1823.
 In 1847, Hartlepool Lifeboat Society took over the operations of the TBLSS, and in 1857, the responsibility of Seaton Carew lifeboat station was transferred to the RNLI.

-The RNLI carried out repairs and alterations to the boathouse, costing £57, and a new 30-foot Self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was placed at Seaton Carew in 1857.
+The RNLI carried out repairs and alterations to the boathouse, costing £57, and a new 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was placed at Seaton Carew in 1857.
 The lifeboat, carriage and equipment, which cost £180 in total, were transported to Hartlepool free of charge, aboard the collier Killingworth.
 Funded by a gift from William McKerrell of Bath, Somerset, the boat was named Charlotte after his wife.